California Immigrant Alliance Project

-- Libraries may use whatever vendors they choose to obtain the bilingual books and the libraries are to submit this Book Vendor Letter to any vendor they select so that the vendors may be fully cognizant of the book and funding requirements.
-All books must be received by the ordering library no later than July 31st.
-No backorders will be allowed.
+- Round 1 libraries may use whatever vendors they choose to obtain the bilingual books and the libraries are to submit this Book Vendor Letter to any vendor they select so that the vendors may be fully cognizant of the book and funding requirements.
+All books must be received by the ordering library no later than August 31st, 2018.
+No backorders past this date will be allowed.

-Each library must purchase their materials and submit a list of purchases and associated delivery receipts to the funding agent by Tuesday, July 31, 2018:
+Each library must select their materials and submit a list of purchases and associated delivery receipts to the funding agent by Friday, August 31, 2018: